-In accordance with the provisions of Section 1201 of the Social Security Act, the State has applied for and been approved for repayable advances from the Federal Unemployment Account to the State's Unemployment Trust Fund.
-These repayable advances were expected to be needed on an intermittent basis in both calendar years 2010 and 2011.
+In accordance with the provisions of Section 1201 of the Social Security Act, the State applied for, received and repaid advances from the Federal Unemployment Account to the State's Unemployment Trust Fund.
+These repayable advances were needed on an intermittent basis in both calendar years 2010 and 2011.
 The advances were necessary in order to continue the payment of unemployment compensation to eligible individuals.

 For calendar year 2010, the advances were interest-free.
 For calendar year 2011, interest was due and owing unless the State met the criteria for a "cash flow" loan which bears no interest.
 The criteria for a "cash flow" loan are (1) states must have a zero outstanding balance as of January 1st and (2) states must repay advances by September 30th and not borrow again for the remainder of the calendar year.
 The State did not have an outstanding loan as of January 1, 2011 and on May 5, 2011 fully paid the \$56.3 million borrowed for the period January 12 through May 4, 2011.
-The State does not expect to borrow for the remainder of calendar 2011 and the appropriate interest-free request to the United States Department of Labor has been submitted.
-As a result, the State does not expect to owe interest for 2011 advances.
+As a result, the State met the criteria for an interest free "cash flow" loan and was not required to pay any interest.

 The State's unemployment compensation law changed in the 2009 legislative session.
-All employers have experienced a 1% emergency surcharge rate increase, negatively rated employers whose benefit charge exceeds taxes paid have experienced a 1.5% rate increase.
+All employers have experienced a 1% emergency surcharge rate increase, all negatively rated employers whose benefit charge exceeds taxes paid have experienced a 1.5% rate increase and those negatively rated employers identified as chronic experienced an additional 0.5% rate increase.
 Of the emergency surcharge, 0.5% is the result of the 2009 law.
-The amount of tax projected to be collected in future years is currently expected to be sufficient to maintain the solvency of the fund from the second half of calendar year 2011 forward.
+The resultant increase in the amount of employer tax projected to be collected in future years was expected to be sufficient to regain the solvency of the fund from the second half of calendar year 2011 forward.